LibreQoE/LibreQoS/docs/v1.5/Quickstart/configuration.md

 ## ShapedDevices.csv

 If you are using an integration, this file will be automatically generated.
-If you are not using an integration, you can manually edit the file.
+If you are not using an integration, you can manually edit the file using either the WebUI or by directly editing the ShapedDevices.csv file through the CLI.

+### Manual Editing by WebUI
+Navigate to the LibreQoS WebUI (http://a.b.c.d:9123) and select Configuration > Shaped Devices.

-### Manual Editing
+### Manual Editing by CLI

 - Modify the ShapedDevices.csv file using your preferred spreadsheet editor (LibreOffice Calc, Excel, etc), following the template file - ShapedDevices.example.csv
 - Circuit ID is required.
 Must be a string of some sort (int is fine, gets parsed as string).
 Must NOT include any number symbols (#).
 Every circuit needs a unique CircuitID - they cannot be reused.
 Here, circuit essentially means customer location.
 If a customer has multiple locations on different parts of your network, use a unique CircuitID for each of those locations.